-- Whatsapp keeps disappearing on reboot
+- Disappearing on reboot

-- Whatsapp gives a package conflict error
+- Gives a package conflict error when you try installing

 Why is my app behaving this way?

-This is due to remnants of the app still present either at the userdata or system level (depending on where the app was first installed to).
+This is due to remnants of the app still present either at the /userdata or /system level (depending on where the app was first installed to).
 Remnants could be as a result of partial uninstall, modification or corruption.
 This could cause the app to suddenly disappear (can’t launch but you might see traces of it) or still work but be difficult to uninstall .